carol-hsu/colibri/README.md

 - `out`: The prefix of output files.
 By default it is `none`, there will be no output of raw metrics.
 If the value is assigned with `test`, there will come out files named `test_*`
 - `iface`: The network interface of the container which you want to get metrics.
 Only used when `mtype = net`.
 By default is `eth0`.
+- `pert`: The percentile of the metrics shown in standard output.
+By default is `95`.

 ### Mounting points